sdc/moodle-local_leapwebservices/readme.md

 ## Configuration

-(**Note:** This guide has been written using Moodle 2.5.
+(**Note:** This guide has been written using Moodle 2.5, and added to over time using Moodles 2.6 and 2.7.
 If you are using a different version of Moodle, your mileage may vary.)

 This plugin has no configuration itself, however your Moodle installation will require configuration to correctly use web services.